Go to Studio

 }

-Filter a list of articles to keep only those with status equal to published.
+Filter a list of articles to keep only those with status equal to published, then loop over them.

 Settings: